sboistel/guru/Linux/05-commands.md

     * cd:   Change the shell working directory.
     * ls:   List directory contents
     * tree: List contents of directories in a tree-like format.
-    * grep: print lines that match patterns
+    * cat: concatenate files and print on the standard output

 <br>

 * Where
     * pwd:   Print name of current/working directory
+    * uname: Print system information
+      * arch: print machine hardware name.

 By default your are into the user home directory.